Robinyo/serendipity/website/docs/try-install-upgrade/sample-data/shane-longman/overview.md

 Shane Longman is organised into specialised practice areas, strategic support teams, and operational departments.

 The core lobbying and practice group is Federal Affairs.
-The support teams are Public Affairs and Strategic Communications and Intelligence and Analytics.
-Operations and Compliance includes the Business Development and Client Management teams.
+The support teams are Public Affairs and Strategic Communications, Intelligence and Analytics, Operations and Compliance which includes the Business Development and Client Management teams.

 ### Geographic attributes